for complex, multi-vehicle ADAS tests to NHTSA, EuroNCAP & IIHS standards

 Relative speed of target

-Configure targets as polygons (up to 24 points) for realistic testing
+Configure targets and hunters as polygons (up to 24 points) for realistic testing

 Steering robot interface